toothsy/portfolio-hugo/content/post/getting-started-with-oidc.md

 - Alright then lets get on already:

   1. user clicks on "Sign in with GitHub", this triggers a call to GitHub with your client-id, redirect_url, scope.
-  2. If the redirect_url matches what
+  2. If the redirect_url matches what was given to the IDP at the time of registration, then the IDP appends a code(url safe alphanumeric string) to the client's url redirects to our relying party.
+  3. relying party exchanges token against this code.
+  4. now that we have tokens, namely id_tokens,access token and refresh token. you'd give away the access token but never refresh tokens.
+  5. once you have the id-tokens, your frontend can now safely use your protected resources. yayy.
+note:
+- never share your refresh tokens as that would mean client can keep refreshing their tokens till refresh tokens expire, which are usually long lived.
+- accesstokens are for applications to access resources that are consented to be accessed by the user like email,or your google photos.

 ## Local connector

 - local connector means that Dex will maintain its own database.
-- you could get down and read all the deployment files to understand what the fuss is about for kubernetes or you can just run a script that will do these things for you it can be found here [ADD GITHUB LINK](asdasdasdasdasd)
-- the process to setup connector mostly remains the same regardless of which Oauth2 provider you choose to go with.
+- the process to setup connector mostly remains the same regardless of which Oauth2 provider you choose to go with, but the process would vary for LDAP,SAML connectors.
 - you would get client-id and client-secret, while choosing redirect url of your own liking and scopes that you might need.

 ### Getting the tools